jgkwak/learning-library/workshops/docker/IAM - Audit.md

 other users to provide them access to the object.
 Multiple objects of any size can be uploaded to the bucket and shared across teams/users.***

+## Practice-3: Check Audit logs

-15. In OCI services menu, Click **Audit** under Governance.
+1. In OCI services menu, Click **Audit** under Governance.
 Scroll down or type the bucket name in Keyword section.
 You can choose other options such as dates and Request Action Type.
 For this lab we will leave them as default.
 Audit logs for the Storage bucket should be visible